dustinpfister/blog_posts/_posts/nodejs-filesystem-create-write-stream.md

 ## 2 - Some basic examples of fs.createWriteStream

 So for starters I put together some simple examples of fs.createWriteStream.
+In these examples I will be just should some very basic use case examples, and will not be getting into anything to intense involving piping, and events.

 ## 2 - A fs.createWriteStream hello world example